The Adroit Journal: The Adroit Journal Summer Mentorship Program

 The Adroit Journal Summer Mentorship Program is a free, online program that pairs experienced writers with high school and secondary students.
 Mentees have been recognized through the National YoungArts Foundation & United States Presidential Scholar in the Arts designation, the National Scholastic Art & Writing Awards, and the Foyle Young Poet of the Year Awards.
 Participants have also been featured in Teen Vogue and NPR, among other publications.

 The Gregory Djanikian Scholars Program

 Gregory Djanikian was born in Alexandria, Egypt, and came to the United States when he was eight years old.
 He has published seven poetry collections, the latest of which is Sojourners of the In-Between (CMU Press, 2020).
-The Djanikian Scholars Program recognizes six emerging writers each year, beginning with 2018.
+The Djanikian Scholars Program recognizes six emerging poets each year, beginning with 2018.

+The Anthony Veasna So Scholars Program

+Anthony Veasna So (1992-2020) was an American writer of short stories that often drew from his upbringing as a child of Cambodian immigrants.
+His debut short story collection, Afterparties, was published posthumously by HarperCollins in 2021 and was named a New York Times Bestseller and a winner of the National Book Critics Circle’s John Leonard Prize for Best First Book.
+The Veasna So Scholars Program recognizes six emerging fiction writers each year, beginning with 2023.

 The Adroit Prizes for Poetry and Prose

 The Adroit Prizes are awarded annually to two students of secondary or undergraduate status "whose written work inspires the masses to believe beyond feeling the work."